-Unlike other table top materials where you need coasters and placemats to place your cold drinks or hot dishes, sintered stone is resistant to cold and heat.
-This means you can directly place hot surfaces on top of your dining or coffee table without worrying about long-lasting damage.
-It is also resistant to scratches, and it doesn't absorb water making it easy to clean and maintain.
+Unlike other tabletop materials, where you need coasters and placemats to place your cold drinks or hot dishes, sintered stone is resistant to cold and heat.
+This means you can directly place hot plates or mugs on top of your dining or coffee table without worrying about the damage.
+It is also resistant to scratches, and it doesn't absorb water, making it easy to clean and maintain.

 Sintered Stone is Food Safe and Hygienic

-One of the things we like the most about sintered stone furniture is its food-grade quality.
+One of the things we like most about sintered stone furniture is its food-grade quality.
 Because of its all-natural construction, sintered stone does not produce harmful chemicals when used.
-It is also non-porous, which means that you don't have to worry about toxins and germs when placing your food on top of the surface.
 A sintered stone dining table or kitchen top is safe for the whole family.